modxorg/Docs/en/extending-modx/xpdo/custom-models/defining-a-schema/more-examples.md

  The tricky thing about one-to-one relationships is that both tables are _not_ equal.
 Like the movie Highlander, there can be only one primary table: you must decide which table is the primary (or master) table, and which is the secondary (or slave) table.

- A good example of this type of relationship exists in the MODx database between the **users** and the **user\_attributes** tables: the **users** table is the primary table, and the **user\_attributes** is the secondary table.
+ A good example of this type of relationship exists in the MODX database between the **users** and the **user\_attributes** tables: the **users** table is the primary table, and the **user\_attributes** is the secondary table.
 If you delete a user from the **users** table, the extra attributes in the **user\_attributes** table should also be deleted, but the opposite is not necessarily true.
 The documentation on [relationships](extending-modx/xpdo/custom-models/defining-a-schema/relationships "Defining Relationships") stresses this primary/secondary relationship.

  When defining relationships, you must first learn about **aggregate** and **composite** relationships; you may not understand the usage of these particular words, but when defining this type of relationship, simply remember the following:

 - The primary table's XML definition lists a **_composite_** relationship to the the secondary table.
 - The secondary table's XML definition lists an **_aggregate_** relationship to the primary table.

- For this example, we are mimicking the MODx tables where we have one table for **users** and a secondary table that stores additional information about those users, named **userdata**.
+ For this example, we are mimicking the MODX tables where we have one table for **users** and a secondary table that stores additional information about those users, named **userdata**.

  **FYI**
  Unlike some ORMs (e.g. Doctrine) and even unlike MySQL's foreign-key definitions, xPDO defines a relationship on _both_ sides.
 You tell the children who their parents are and you also tell the parents who their children are.
 E.g. the parent object contains a composite relationship and the child object contains an aggregate relationship.
 This ensures that everybody knows who they're related to.